shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Don’t make this hard for me.
 Mudrich, get in bed.”

-Mudrich quickly climbed in bed.
+Mudrich quickly climbed into bed.

 Wryonin hastily blew out the lantern, not even waiting for Lemilay to get comfy.

 “It’s ok, Ersie, things will go back to normal soon.”
 Mudrich whispered to her.

 But… what if that’s not what she wanted?
 What if she wanted things to be different?
 What if she liked her new normal?
 God of the Moon, what was she saying?
 She was a wolf, a wolf!
-All this cat talk… her siblings were right, she was being cursed by a powerful heirloom.
+All this cat talk… her siblings were right; she was being cursed by a powerful heirloom.
 And the only way to get things to go back to normal was to destroy the boots.
 It was the only way.
 But how could she?
 After all that time she spent on them, to just throw them away like that?
 No. Curse or no curse, she can’t let the boots get destroyed.
 She would give them away instead.

 “Psst!
 Ersatzica, psst!”
 Lemilay whispered quietly.